DennisKingsman/SpringJwtKeyClock/README.md

 Add authorization data to: Request headers
 Grant type: Authorization code
 Callback URL: set the Valid Redirect URI from lesson one client
-Set Auth URL and Access Token URL using relm settings and Client ID, Client Secret using keyclock client
+Set Auth URL and Access Token URL using relm settings and Client ID, Client Secret using keycloak client
 Scope: openid
 Ckick on `get new access token` and enter keyclock user credentials
 U will get Access Token, refresh_token and id_token